Dr. Charles Manire, director of rehabilitation, & Dr. Justin Perrault, director of research, contributed to this blog.

-Loggerhead Marinelife Center, which operates out of Loggerhead Park, is open and not impacted by the beach closures.
-For updates, continue to check our blog and social media channels.
+Loggerhead Marinelife Center, which operates out of Loggerhead Park, is open from 10 a.m. – 5 p.m. daily.
+Admission and parking are always free.
+For updates, please continue to check our blog and social media channels.

 Loggerhead Marinelife Center’s Go Fund Me Page can be found at: www.gofundme.com/lmc-red-tide-emergency-fund